janantala/speech-synthesis/README.md

 # Contributing

 Contributions are welcome.
-Please make a pull request against and do not bump versions.
+Please make a pull request and do not bump versions.
 Also include tests.

 # License